Shaw University: A Living/Learning Community

 The University Police Department maintains close working relationships with the Raleigh Police Department, and Wake County Sheriff’s Office.

 Shaw University complies with its reporting obligations pursuant to the Clery Act, which requires Universities to provide reported campus crime statistics, crime awareness and prevention.
 Any information regarding Clery Act reports and reporting may be directed to Campus Police Officer Sgt.
-Floyd Griffin by contacting the Department of Police and Security at (919-546-8249 or 919-546-8214) in an Emergency dial (911).
+Gary Hunter by contacting the Department of Police and Security at (919-546-8249 or 919-546-8214) in an Emergency dial (911).
 Our new phone system will invoke and enhance swift response time informing communications of caller’s immediate location before, Raleigh PD communicates call.

 The Office of Student Activities offers a variety of recreational, social, cultural, educational, developmental, and experiential activities for the entire Shaw University community.
 Students at Shaw University are encouraged to participate in extracurricular activities.
 Activities offered are essential to the growth of the whole person.
 Participation in athletic, religious, and social activities, as well as organizations, positively impacts a student’s over all personal and professional development.